truhy/TruHy-Eclipse-IDE-Plugin/readme.md

 The bad project demonstrates this bug.

-## How to install the custom Eclipse IDE plugin
+## How to install the pre-built custom Eclipse IDE plugin

 1. Visit [Eclipse IDE website](https://www.eclipse.org/downloads/) and download the installer and install "Eclipse IDE for Embedded C/C++ Developers"
 2. In Eclipse IDE, use the "Install New Software..." to install the plugin.